conorcook7/StringService/README.md

 As you can see, the list of strings that was passed in originally was returned in a alphanumerically sorted fashion.

+## Current Issues

+This current version of this product does not have any specific error-handling if given a bad request to the server.
+For instance, you cannot pass anything in the body of the GET/POST request other than a JSON Array.
+If you pass a JSON object, you will get a Error:400 Bad Request Response.

+I will be adding exception-handling functionality next when I have more time.
+My plan is to implement this using the ControllerAdvice & ExceptionHandler tags that are used within Spring Boot then to either catch commonly thrown errors or to create my own exception classes and throw those when passed bad data.

 ## Built With

 * [Spring Boot](https://spring.io/projects/spring-boot/) - The Java framework used